daviswer/fewshotlocal/README.md

 Due to the sheer number of independent moving parts and user-defined parameters, we are providing our code as a series of interactive Jupyter notebooks rather than automated Python scripts.

-If you use any of this code for your work, please cite the following:
+If you find this code or paper useful to your research work, please consider citing it using the following bibtex:
 ```
 @InProceedings{Wertheimer_2019_CVPR,
   author = {Wertheimer, Davis and Hariharan, Bharath},